- 1 Some Of The Best Laser Sailing Books On The Market…

 It is also probably one of the better guides on competitive racing where you’ll learn how to set up control lines plus how to master laser standard, radial, and 4.7 rigs.
 Tips also assist on how to race to win by avoiding common mistakes and by racing smart.

 Davison has held the Laser (Masters) European and National Championships plus two Moth Nationals.

-In his book, his enlists the help of other racing pros to share their experience on sailing lasers.
-They include Paul Goodison the top laser sailor in the world and Olympic Gold medallist and European and British Champion, Steve Cockerill, a six-time Laser Radial National Champion and Radial Masters World Champ.
+In his book, he enlists the help of other racing pros to share their experience with sailing lasers.
+They include Paul Goodison the top laser sailor in the world and Olympic Gold medallist and European and British Champion, Steve Cockerill, a six-time Laser Radial National Champion, and Radial Masters World Champ.
 Philip White, a top Laser 4.7 racer is also involved in the book providing information on his favorite racing dinghy.